We’re investing in our borough’s transport networks and town centres for better access to jobs, education, health and leisure.

 Market Place town centre regeneration

-The improvements will be in keeping with the style of Wallgate and have been developed to compliment major town centre events including the Wigan 10k, Wigan Pride and the continental markets.
+The improvements have been developed to compliment major town centre events including the Wigan 10k, Wigan Pride and the continental markets.

-The new Market Place will provide an attractive meeting point, good seating area and aims to reduce reports of anti-social behaviour.
-It will also create a more usable and flexible space for performances and events including markets, fairs, music concerts and more.
+The new Market Place now provides an attractive meeting point, good seating area and aims to reduce reports of anti-social behaviour.
+It now creates a more usable and flexible space for performances and events including markets, fairs, music concerts and more.

 Leigh town centre improvements

 Work to transform Leigh town centre into a more pleasant area for shoppers, visitors and traders has been completed.